#DHH26 Themes

 Group leaders: ,

-In early 2026, the FILTER group finally managed to (partially) crack one of the roadblocks prohibiting data-centric study of one of the largest transcribed collections of oral poetry in existence in digital form.
+In early 2026, the FILTER group finally managed to (partially) crack one of the roadblocks prohibiting data-centric study of this, one of the largest transcribed collections of oral poetry in existence in digital form.
 Through the use of LLMs, we now have English translations and linguistic analyses of all verses and words in the runosongs, which can be used as anchors to transcend the ever-present, multilayered dialectal, linguistic and poetic variation inherent in the data.

 What this potentially enables is that, for the first time, it could be possible to, in a large-scale, data-centric manner, analyse the dynamics of the system as a whole – to see what parts are typically stable, what is improvised in each recital, and in general what the building blocks are from which the performers build their performances.
 This exploration is what this group will focus on.